hashicorp/terraform-website/content/source/docs/enterprise/before-installing/index.html.md

 ### Hardware Requirements

-These requirements provide the instance with enough resources to run the Terraform Cloud application as well as the Terraform plans and applies.
+These requirements provide the instance with enough resources to run the Terraform Enterprise application as well as the Terraform plans and applies.

 * At least 40GB of disk space on the root volume
 * At least 8GB of system memory